nareshbhatia/movie-magic-ai/README.md

 Open browser windows at the following URLs to see the respective apps:

 1. http://localhost:3000/: Movie Magic using ChatGPT 4o
-2. http://localhost:3001/: Movie Magic using Vercel v0
+2. http://localhost:3001/: Movie Magic using Claude
-3. http://localhost:3002/: Movie Magic using Devin
+3. http://localhost:3002/: Movie Magic using Vercel v0
+4. http://localhost:3003/: Movie Magic using Devin

 > Note: Do not run `npm install` or `npm ci` in any of the subdirectories.
 It
 > will break the build.
 There should be only one `package-lock.json` file in the